Averroes90/a-case-study/README.md

 - **Build LLM-powered data apps**

-  >Data scientists no longer need to be tethered to a front-end developer to build intuitive, easy-to-use data apps.
+  Data scientists no longer need to be tethered to a front-end developer to build intuitive, easy-to-use data apps.
 Using Streamlit, a pure-Python open-source application framework, data scientists can quickly and easily create beautiful, intuitive data applications.
 With Streamlit, Snowflake users can use LLMs to build apps with integrations to web-hosted LLM APIs using external functions and Streamlit as an interactive front end for LLM-powered apps.

 - **Aggregate and analyze unstructured data**

+  Unstructured data is one of the fastest-growing data types, but historically, there was no easy way to aggregate and analyze that data.
+To continue securely offering, discovering, and consuming all types of governed data, Snowflake acquired Applica, a purpose-built, multi-modal LLM for document intelligence.

 - **Interactive data search**

+  Snowflake’s recent acquisition of Neeva is accelerating data search through generative AI.
+It enables conversational paradigms for asking questions and retrieving information, allowing teams to discover precisely the right data point, data asset, or data insight.

 - **Superior data security and governance**

+  Snowflake is a leader in modern data security and governance.
+With robust security features built into the Data Cloud, including dynamic data masking and end-to-end encryption for data in transit and at rest, you can focus on analyzing your data, not protecting it.
+Snowflake complies with numerous government and data security compliance standards, having achieved Federal Risk & Authorization Management Program (FedRAMP) Authorization to Operate (ATO) at the Moderate level and StateRAMP Authorization at the High level.
+In addition, Snowflake supports ITAR compliance, SOC 2 Type 2, PCI DSS compliance, and HITRUST compliance.

+>BUILT FOR AI: RUN YOUR LARGE LANGUAGE MODELS IN SNOWFLAKE
+>
+>The Snowflake Data Cloud’s scalability, flexibility, and performance provide a powerful foundation for LLM-enabled machine learning applications.
+Snowflake paves the way for unlocking the capabilities of large language models, including enhanced language understanding, text generation, and advanced analytics at scale.

 ## Landscape